-Robert represents developers, lenders, and owners in a variety of sophisticated transactions, including the development of office buildings, shopping centers, hotels, apartment buildings, and condominiums.
-His practice also includes the representation of residential developers and homebuilders, opportunistic purchasers of commercial real estate, buyers, and sellers of investment quality properties, and borrowers and lenders in workout and foreclosure situations.
+Bob represents developers, lenders, and owners in a variety of sophisticated transactions, including the development, acquisition, and sale of office buildings, warehouses, shopping centers, hotels, apartment buildings, and condominiums.
+His practice also includes the representation of residential developers and homebuilders, and the representation of borrowers and lenders in workout and foreclosure situations.
+Bob’s workout experience includes the representation of borrowers in the creation of an “A Note/B Note” structure, discounted payoffs, and discounted loan purchases.
 He also actively participates in real estate litigation matters.

 Bob is a past chairman of the Financing and Securitization Committee of the Philadelphia Bar Association’s Real Property Section, and is a past member of the Executive Board of the Philadelphia Bar Association’s Real Property Section.
 He is a frequent author on real estate topics, including non-recourse carve-outs, shopping center leasing, lender liability, mortgage foreclosure, and condominium issues.

 Bob earned his undergraduate degree, cum laude, from Franklin and Marshall College, where he was a member of Phi Beta Kappa.
 He earned his law degree from the University of Pennsylvania Law School, where he was an editor of the University of Pennsylvania Law Review.